afrechtoasta/myPortfolio/manual.md

 - A pop up will inform you to use CC and Mods at your own risk, select the checkmark for okay.
 - In the bottom right corner click *Apply Changes* to save any changes made while in the *Menu*
-- Exit out and back on the *Menu* page select *Exit Game* Now when you restart you game you should be able to access your cc or mods.
-If you aren't able to access them in the game check the FAQ [here](#FAQ).
+- Exit out and back on the *Menu* page select *Exit Game*

+Now when you restart you game you should be able to access your cc or mods, as you can see the dress I dowloaded is in the game.
+If you aren't able to access them in the game check the FAQ [here](#3-ive-installed-some-ccmods-and-now-my-game-is-not-working).

 ---
 # FAQ